Siege of Ancona

-The siege of Ancona was a battle in the Neapolitan War.
+The siege of Ancona took place during the Neapolitan War.
 It took place beginning on 5 May 1815 and persisted until 30 May 1815.
 The battle took place mere days after the Battle of Tolentino on 3 May 1815.

-The siege of Ancona was one of the last battles in Italy during the Neapolitan War.
+The siege of Ancona was one of the last conflicts in Italy during the Neapolitan War.
 The city of Ancona was the last major Italian city to surrender.
 It was fought between Napoleon's forces in Ancona, Italy and the Anglo-Austrian alliance during the One Hundred Days’ campaign.
 The Anglo-Austrian alliance eventually defeated Napoleon's forces, thus helping expel the French from Eastern Italy.
 It also contributed to the elimination of the Bonaparte monarchy proposed by Murat and led to the establishment of the Papal state.

 Battle

 An Austrian force commanded by Austrian Major General Menrad Freiherr von Geppert besieged Ancona on 5 May 1815.
 The Anglo-Austrian force was 2,300 men strong.
 Ancona was defended by a garrison of Napoleon's troops, which was composed of 1,500 men.
 This garrison had been part of Michele Carrascosa's brigade, which fought in the Battle of Tolentino.
 The French lost 500 men to the Anglo-Austrian bombardment before they ultimately surrendered on 30 May.